-Courses are offered in the traditional fields of international and comparative politics, American government, political theory, public policy and public law.
-The department also offers classes in environmental policy and politics, Native American studies, the politics of science and women’s studies.
-In addition to course offerings and faculty expertise, the department presents real world opportunities for political science students to apply their learning.
+Courses are offered in the political science fields of American politics, public policy and law, comparative politics, international politics and political theory.
+The department also offers specialized classes in environmental policy and politics, Indigenous studies, and Arctic and Northern studies.
+In addition to course offerings and faculty expertise, the department presents real-world opportunities for students to apply their learning.
 Those include numerous internship and scholarship opportunities in Alaska and the rest of the United States.
-Students can participate in model United Nations simulations, join the political science honor society Pi Sigma Alpha, aid faculty as research assistants and take part in numerous other department projects such as bringing speakers to campus or hosting roundtables on important issues.
-Graduate students may also serve as teaching assistants.
+Students can participate in the Model United Nations and Model Arctic Council, join the Political Science Department honor society, Pi Sigma Alpha, aid faculty as research assistants or create their own research projects, and take part in numerous other department projects such as bringing speakers to campus or hosting roundtables on important issues.
+Graduate students may also serve as teaching or research assistants.

-The political science B.A. has led students to graduate work in the social sciences; employment in the media and public relations; teaching at high school and university levels; and careers in business corporations and non-profits at the state and national levels.
+The political science B.A. has led students to graduate work in the social sciences; employment in the media and public relations; teaching at high school and university levels; and careers in business corporations and nonprofits at the state and national levels.
 Political science provides a broad understanding of the formation, application and change of the law, as well as research techniques and standards of argumentation essential to legal practice.
-The study of political science also prepares students for work in various fields of government.
+Political science is the premier major for students desiring to go to law school and also prepares students for work in various fields of government.
 Alaska offers job prospects for political science graduates as managers in state and local governments and as legislators and legislative staff members.
 Graduates are also qualified to work outside of Alaska in numerous public and private sector jobs.

 Minimum Requirements for Political Science Bachelor's Degree: 120 credits